sovrin-foundation/old-sovrin/getting-started.md

 ## Install Sovrin

-If you use EC2 or Azure, you may want to create a VM to experiment with Sovrin(see[instructions](http: // bit.ly / 2 dtTm4n)).
+If you use EC2 or Azure, you may want to create a VM to experiment with Sovrin(see [instructions](http://bit.ly/2dtTm4n)).
 Otherwise, you can install sovrin on your workstation.
 Try opening a shell(command prompt) and typing either this:

 ```
 $ pip install sovrin